thoughtspot/thoughtspot.github.io/_admin/worksheets/mod-ws-internal-joins.md

 1. To find your worksheet, click **Data** in the top menu, and choose **Worksheets**.

-2. Click on the name of your worksheet.
+2. Click the name of your worksheet.

 3. Click **Schema**.
 You will see the list showing existing joins within the worksheet.
 The joins shown here include all the joins between the underlying tables, whether [created using TQL]({{ site.baseurl }}/admin/loading/constraints.html) or [in the browser]({{ site.baseurl }}/admin/data-modeling/create-new-relationship.html).